PardosTechSamples/ExtronSetups/README.md

 # Extron Setups

 This python script is a useful tool for applying batch changes to any number of Extron devices without manual login and configuration.
-Using SSH or Telnet, the host is able to login remotely, adjust the volume levels, and setup a URI stream in seconds.
+Using SSH or Telnet, the host is able to login remotely, adjust the volume levels, and setup a multicast stream in seconds.

 <img width="243" alt="Screenshot 2023-08-04 at 10 57 25 AM" src="https://github.com/PardosTechSamples/ExtronSetups/assets/121273196/43e44926-bd50-4e96-a51d-09370c6f57ca">